TodePond/TodePondDotCom/wikiblogarden/genocide/visibility/readme.md

 *It's in their interest to make their own service worse, because then you'll pay more to use their extra services.
 They're trying to up-sell you constantly.
 It is [shit](https://www.ft.com/content/6fb1602d-a08b-4a8c-bac0-047b7d64aba5) by design.*

 It now takes weeks, or months, to get a response back.
 It used to take 3 to 5 days.
-Now it takes 3 to 5 weeks.

 This is simply not good enough for people who are relying on GenderGP for life-changing medicine.

 ## What now